An In-depth Look at the Rhode Island Blue Chicken Breed

 Egg Production

 These chickens are excellent at laying eggs, even better than other similar-sized, multi-colored chicken breeds.
-They’re known as an egg-laying breed because they can lay around 260-290 big eggs yearly, starting when they’re about 18 to 20 weeks old.
+They’re known as an egg-laying breed because they can lay around 260-290 big eggs yearly, starting at 18 to 20 weeks old.

 This is much more eggs than other breeds like the Orpington, which usually lay about 175-200 eggs yearly.
 This shows that this breed is good at producing eggs.
-While Rhode Island Blue egg color is brown usually light brown, some people have said their eggs are more of a creamy, almost white color.
+While Rhode Island’s Blue egg color is usually light brown, some people have said their eggs are more creamy, almost white.

 What’s impressive is that these chickens can even sometimes lay eggs in the winter, showing they’re very strong and adaptable.